 - News, calendar, video information, emergency services, and countless other features

-Possibly the most interesting factor of their mobile app for customer service is their chatbot, Ask Matty2:
+Possibly the most interesting factor of their mobile app for customer service is their chatbot, Ask Matty6.

-Using the mobile app or online via your desktop, you can type any question, like “Where can I print on campus?” and get instant answers.
+Using the mobile app or online via your desktop, students can type any question, like “Where can I print on campus?” and get instant answers.

 How does it work?

-By tapping into their knowledge base, the chabot pulls information and relays it to the inquiring customer.
+By tapping into their knowledge management system, the chatbot pulls information and relays it to the inquiring customer.
 Pulling the kbase information, the customer can rate the experience and even opt for human customer service if the chatbot fails to provide the correct information.
-This ensures that the customer is always serviced, but eliminates the need to bog down support staff for questions that the chatbot can answer.
+This ensures faster response times and eliminates the need to bog down support staff for questions that the chatbot can answer.

 #4 Boston University’s Newsletter

-Boston University in Massachusetts6 produces a newsletter both online and offline to do just that.
+Boston University in Massachusetts7 produces a newsletter both online and offline to do just that.

-Updated daily online, it features relevant cultural stories from campus and beyond.
+Updated daily online, it features relevant cultural stories from campus and beyond that boost student engagement.
 Rather than just campus news, they have students write pieces that relate to current world events, making it more than just a newsletter, but a news source for customers.

-With different story sections on their site, you can explore topics from art to campus life and latest sports news.
-On the BU Today newsletter, they give the option for customers to subscribe to stay informed on new headlines and pieces:
+With different story sections on their site, you can explore topics from art to campus life and the latest sports news.
+On the BU Today newsletter, they give the option for customers to subscribe to stay informed on new headlines and pieces.

 Why are newsletters effective for schools?

 Newsletters at your school will help share new developments with parents and students alike.
 Use them to share new stories from your students or school projects.
 Allow students to write articles based on worldly news.
 Newsletters are the perfect opportunity for your school to show school spirit and showcase the talent of the student body, thus building a community that fosters active parent and student engagement.

 Schools can only thrive when they provide superior customer service.
 Parents and students, the customers of your school, will only remain customers if they get the service they expect and want.
 These four schools are perfect examples of great customer service in action.

-Want a better school reputation?
+Want a solid and lasting school reputation?
 Enhance your customer service offering and follow in the footsteps of these leaders.
-Use a good helpdesk that’s built for educational institutions to bring your student and staff engagement goals to life.
-Freshdesk has helped numerous schools and colleges such as Glenbrook High School District and Lesley University with streamlining their communication.
+Use a good help desk that’s built for educational institutions to bring your student and staff engagement goals to life.
+Freshdesk has helped numerous schools and colleges such as Roseville Joint Union High School District and Lesley University with streamlining their communication and improving resolution times.

 4 – https://www.philasd.org/